19 Automotive Tools Every Mechanic Needs

 A sardine can is roomy compared to your average engine compartment.
 Mechanics need all the help they can get trying to work in such cramped quarters.
-These “crows foot” wrenches attach to any 3/8-inch-drive extension bar and let you remove nuts and bolts from far away.
-Their flare nut design is great for removing brake and power steering lines.
+These crowfoot wrenches attach to any 3/8-inch-drive extension bar and let you remove nuts and bolts from far away.
+Their flare nut design is great for removing brake and power steering lines, making them essential automotive tools.
 Just slip the line through the opening and the wrench will encircle the flare nut to give you extra turning power.

-When you’re working in areas like engine compartments, sometimes you just can’t get your socket into the tight places.
+When you’re working in areas like engine compartments, sometimes you just can’t get a socket into the tight spots.
 That’s where this Tite-Reach tool comes in handy.
 Slap your socket onto one end of the extension tool and attach your ratchet to the other end.
 Then loosen or tighten the “unreachable” bolt.

 Mechanic Tools Kit and Socket Set

-DeWalt, a brand known for its heavy-duty power tools, is now making sockets and wrenches as well.
+DeWalt, a brand known for its heavy-duty power tools, makes good quality sockets and wrenches as well.
 After giving them a try, we can tell you that these are no ordinary tools.